 There is nothing like eating a clam appetizer on a hot summer day.
 While clams are a popular vacation meal, it is possible to buy clams to make at home.
 But how many clams come in the standard bushel, and how much does it cost?

 A bushel of clams is 32 dry quarts.
 This measurement translates to roughly 400 smaller clams or 100 large clams.
 The price of a bushel of clams can range from $200 to $500 depending on the clam type, your location, and how the clams are sold.

 This article will discuss how many of the most common clams come in a bushel.
 I will also discuss the average cost for a bushel of clams, so be sure to read until the end!

 How Many Clams in a Bushel, on Average?

 You will find between 100 and 400 clams in a single bushel.
-The exact number of clams will depend on the type and size.
+The exact quantity of clams will depend on the type and size.
 You can expect to have about 100 Little Neck clams in a bushel, whereas you will only find about 100 Chowder clams in a single bushel.